What to Do If You’re Injured in an Uber Accident

 The experienced New Jersey car accident attorneys at Rossetti & DeVoto, PC have the answers you are looking for.
 If you want to learn more about what to do if you’re injured in an Uber accident, keep reading.

-Steps to Take If You’re Injured in an Uber Accident
+Steps to Take If You Get an Injury in an Uber Accident

-The steps you would take if you’re injured in an Uber accident are the same for any other type of car accident.
+The steps you would take if you get an injury in an Uber accident are the same for any other type of car accident.
 You always want to make sure you are protecting your claim for compensation.
 Included among the things you should do are the following:

-- Get the names and all forms of contact information of all the drivers and passengers that were involved in the accident.
+- Get the names and all forms of contact information of all the drivers and passengers that had an involvement in the accident.

-- Obtain the information about the insurance company each vehicle is covered under (names, addresses, policy numbers, etc).
+- Obtain the information about the insurance company each vehicle has coverage from (names, addresses, policy numbers, etc).

 - Get the names and contact information of any witnesses to the accident.